Bafan/LineBreakRemover/README.md

-# LineBreakRemover README
+# Line Break Remover

 ## Features

-There is no feature, this extenstion just removes all line breaks from the selected text in your editor and replaces them by space.
+There is no feature, this extenstion just removes all the line breaks from selected text in your editor and replaces them with a space!

 ## How to use: